anujs2099/rhce-sample-exams_1st-edition/lab5.md

    - runs on ansible control host
    - ensure that the fact gathering is turned off
    - change the SELinux status from enabled to enforcing
-   - ensure to use the collection name for the appropriate module
+-  Ensure to use the appropriate collection.
+Check if it is already installed.
+If not, please install it

 **Task 4**